 And then our kids started growing up.
 They got bigger.
 They valued things like personal space, and well… personal space.
 And now, the mention of, “Let’s get a hotel in Waikiki” gets all of one kid (Levi, 5) excited.
 The other boys are like, “No!
 I can’t sleep well packed into a hotel room!”
 “I’m not sharing a bed with my brother!”
 “No thanks, I’m staying home!” and so on.
 (Pause for a moment of sad reflection for the good old days.)
 Plus, hotel stays = eating out all of your meals which just gets ridiculously expensive for a family of six.
 Even in the old days we would choose the cheapest hotels possible, and then get there to find a creepy room, and the worst pool ever, you know the plain, cold ones on some remote deck…in the shade.
 I’m not even kidding!
 The worst were the trips where we got to the pool to find it taped off and “under construction.”
 (Insert toddlers crying and mom and dad crying and everyone crying.)

-So a few years ago we basically quit doing Waikiki Staycations.
+So a few years ago we all but quit doing Waikiki Staycations.
 Sad, but true.

 UNTIL NOW.
 Embassy Suites offered to host us during Luke’s State Championship contest in Waikiki last month.
-Now I’m afraid I am officially ruined from ever staying in normal “hotels” again.
+And now I’m afraid I am officially ruined from ever staying in normal “hotels” again.